Today I am so present to how important it is to ask questions and how easily we can go into a conclusion when we don’t.

 I currently have a new friend in my life that is really having me step up my game and communicate more clearly.
 In this friendship, I’m learning how I need to ask more questions about possible choices and actions that I take for granted and not make any assumptions where I would have in the past.
-It’s an interesting co-creation with both beings choosing to be in each others lives moment by moment, communicating, taking action(s), or not.
-Exploring what works, what our needs are and giving each the space to be in their pace.
-And what we choose to share, say, be, do or not?
+It’s an interesting co-creation with both beings choosing to be in each other’s lives moment by moment, communicating, taking action(s), or not.
+Exploring what works, what our needs are, and giving each the space to be at their pace.
+And what we choose to share, say, be, do, or not?
 It’s all a choice, it all creates something – pretty simple huh?

 And how interesting it is when old deal breakers appear and you find yourself no longer getting hooked and instead get a new awareness?
 So let’s say that you have a conversation that presents a possibility of getting together after an event and that the conversation is left hanging with the assumption that the person extending the invitation will communicate when said event is over and doesn’t, what happens in your world?
 Do you go on with whatever you were doing without skipping a beat or do you wait for the other person to get back to you before choosing something different?
 Or do you go into “drama” mode?